Turing machine: Alternative definitions

 Any Turing table (list of instructions) can be constructed from the above nine 5-tuples.
 For technical reasons, the three non-printing or "N" instructions (4, 5, 6) can usually be dispensed with.
 For examples see Turing machine examples.

-Less frequently the use of 4-tuples are encountered: these represent a further atomization of the Turing instructions (cf. Post (1947), Boolos & Jeffrey (1974, 1999), Davis-Sigal-Weyuker (1994)); also see more at Post–Turing machine.
+Less frequently the use of 4-tuples are encountered: these represent a further atomization of the Turing instructions.

 The "state"

 The word "state" used in context of Turing machines can be a source of confusion, as it can mean two things.
 Most commentators after Turing have used "state" to mean the name/designator of the current instruction to be performed—i.e. the contents of the state register.
 But Turing (1936) made a strong distinction between a record of what he called the machine's "m-configuration", and the machine's (or person's) "state of progress" through the computation—the current state of the total system.
 What Turing called "the state formula" includes both the current instruction and all the symbols on the tape:

 Thus the state of progress of the computation at any stage is completely determined by the note of instructions and the symbols on the tape.
 That is, the state of the system may be described by a single expression (sequence of symbols) consisting of the symbols on the tape followed by Δ (which is supposed to not to appear elsewhere) and then by the note of instructions.
 This expression is called the "state formula".